-Why You Should Never Travel Without Medical Insurance?
+Why You Should Never Travel Without Medical Insurance

-With the information already presented, it is getting obvious why you should never travel without valid travel medical insurance.
+With the information already presented, it is becoming obvious why you should never travel without valid travel medical insurance.
 You probably just can't afford a serious health issue.
 Depending on your country of destination, hospital treatments can cost more than 100,000 euros and an ambulance flight back home 50,000 euros.
 Most likely, you won't even get treatment if you do not have valid medical insurance.
 So it can be a matter of life and death.

 Our Incidents During Journeys

 Our trips are covered by continuous travel medical insurance.
 We have been lucky not to have serious issues up to this time but because we travel a lot, small incidents did happen.
 For example, our laptop got serious water damage in Bali and got broken.
 The event was caused by the bad lighting near a water pool in the hotel's restaurant.
 We have also got flu-like symptoms during journeys in Cape Verde.
 It is always wise to have doctor's checkups even if you have basic symptoms while abroad like diarrhoea or flu-like symptoms just to confirm you don't have any serious conditions.
 For instance, you might think you just have a common cold presenting a fever as initial symptoms but it could be even more serious, say malaria or dengue fever if you're destination has this disease being endemic.
 With travel medical insurance, costs related to your medical treatment stay low.

 Travel medical insurance gives us peace of mind.